 You'll also only be able to make one Snowboy per day, so to get the DIY Recipes and Materials, you'll want to make it perfect.

-Snowballs seem to always appear on the same layer, whether on the ground level or on your cliff areas.
+From our testing, Snowballs seem to almost always appear on the same layer, whether on the ground level or on your cliff areas.
 But don't worry, they will be relatively close to each other!

 Note: 13 kicks only apply if you don't kick it over any non-snow-filled areas.